 In many cases, when you analyze data, you won't copy it to your workspace bucket at all.
 All the analysis is done in the cloud and only (some of) the generated data may be deposited in workspace storage or your Cloud Environment persistent disk.

 Generally, data you and your colleagues analyze in a Terra workspace will be in one (or more) of three locations.

 1. Your Interactive analysis app disk (PD)

-The workspace Cloud Environment is a virtual computer or computers requested and set up by Terra (using Broad's Cromwell engine and GCP's API).
-When you spin up a cloud environment runtime, you'll set the amount of memory on your virtual disk and a detachable persistent disk (PD).
-When doing interactive analyses (Jupyter notebooks or RStudio, for example), the generated output is stored in your PD by default.
-Any data you want to share with colleagues or use as input for a workflow should be moved to more permanent (i.e. GCS) storage.
-See How (and when) to save data generated in a notebook to the Workspace bucket to learn more.
+The workspace Cloud Environment is a virtual computer or computers requested and set up by Terra.
+When you spin up a cloud environment runtime, you'll set the size and type of your detachable persistent disk (PD).
+When doing interactive analyses ( e.g., Jupyter Notebooks or RStudio), the generated output is stored in your PD by default.
+Any data you want to share with colleagues or use as input for a workflow should be moved to workspace storage (i.e., Google bucket) storage.
+See How (and when) to save data generated in a notebook to Workspace storage to learn more.

 2. Your workspace cloud storage (Google bucket)